james-stevens/handshake-ansible/README_HANDSHAKE_SIMPLE_RESOLVER.md

 		handshake_simple_resolver_require_dns_cookies: true

 ### handshake_simple_resolver_server_only_access
-boolean: Container only allows access from 127.0.0.0/8
+boolean: When `true` the container only allows access from 127.0.0.0/8 (localhost)

 		handshake_simple_resolver_server_only_access: false

 ### handshake_simple_resolver_allowed_subnets
-IP Subnet List: List of subnet allowed to use this resolver, use "any" to mean anybody
+IP Subnet List: List of subnet allowed to use this resolver, use `- any` to mean anybody

 		 handshake_simple_resolver_allowed_subnets:
 			 - 192.168.0.0/16